The current Chairman and Deputy Chair are Helen Silver, and Andrea Denholm. The Board meets quarterly.

 (Reappointed 10.04.2022 for three years)

-Ian has over 20-years-experience in the Australian film and television industry and is currently a director of Indian Pacific Pictures and Home Fire Creative Industries.
-In May 2022 Ian was appointed the CEO of Black Swan State Theatre Co, Western Australia’s major performing theatre arts company.
-He was CEO of Screenwest, the Western Australian film financing body for over a decade, financing hundreds of screen projects, including Mystery Road, Breath, Red Dog, Satellite Boy, Paper Planes, Bran Nue Dae, Cloudstreet, SAS: The Search for Warriors, Outback Truckers, Lockie Leonard and many more.
+Ian is the CEO of Black Swan State Theatre Co, Western Australia’s major theatre company.
+He has over 20 years of experience in the Australian screen industry and is currently a director of Indian Pacific Pictures and Home Fire Creative Industries.
+Ian was CEO of Screenwest for over a decade, financing hundreds of screen projects, including Mystery Road, Breath, Red Dog, Satellite Boy, Paper Planes, Bran Nue Dae, Cloudstreet, SAS: The Search for Warriors, Outback Truckers, Lockie Leonard and many more.
 Originally a lawyer, Ian also worked at the ABC, and has served on the Boards of national screen agency Ausfilm, Awesome Arts and the FTI.
-Ian is a Commonwealth Government representative.
+Ian is a Commonwealth Government appointment to the Board.

 Michelle Lim Davidson